KTH/devops-course/contributions/demo/mudaliar-tailp/Readme.md

 Demoers: Henry Luong(talip@kth.se) and Kartik Kandavel Mudaliar(mudaliar@kth.se)

-Topic: Infrastructure as code and monitoring
+Topic: Infrastructure as code with Terraform

-Description: For this demo we would like to demonstrate Terraform for Infrastructure as code and Humio for monitoring our
+Description: For this demo we would like to demonstrate Terraform together with Jenkins and Kubernetes to Deploy our apps in [this repo](https://github.com/Tailp/DemoTerraForm) to construct a cluster called Game Center for other to connect and play any game we have deployed.
+For more details please watch the screencast.

-Jenkins pipeline